anaximeno/CreolLang/README.md

 ## Description

-This programming language was created to be easy for anyone who understands Cape Verdean creole while keeping the same versatility as other languages as
+This programming language was created to be easy for anyone who understands Cape Verdean creole while keeping the same versatility as some other languages, such as C and Go.
-C or Golang.

 For more concrete specifications about this language, you are recommended to read the [Creoline Language Specification](./docs/creoline-lang-spec.md).